-- 1. Regents Diploma The requirements for a Regents Diploma, include 22 units of school credit and the passing of specified Regents examinations.
-The specified Regents are: - English Language Arts - Social Studies (Global History & Geography or U.S. History & Government) - Mathematics (Algebra I or Algebra II or Geometry) - Science (Living Environment or Earth Science or Chemistry or Physics) - 1 Pathway Assessment or CDOS Credential

-(1) All students must choose one of the following assessments:

-- Additional math Regents exam in a different course (Algebra I, Geometry, Algebra II); or - Additional science Regents exam in a different course (Living Environment, Earth Science, Chemistry, Physics); or - Additional social studies Regents exam in a different course (Global History, Geography, U.S. History & Government); or - Pass a department approved CTE (Career and Technical Education) Pathway Assessment, following successful completion of an approved CTE Program; or - Pass a department approved Pathway Assessment in the Arts.
+- Regents Diploma The requirements for a Regents Diploma, include 22 units of school credit and the passing of specified Regents examinations.
+The specified Regents are: - English Language Arts - Social Studies (Global History & Geography or U. S. History & Government) - Mathematics (Algebra I or Algebra II or Geometry) - Science (Living Environment or Earth Science or Chemistry or Physics) - 1 Pathway Assessment or CDOS Credential All students must choose one of the following assessments: - Additional math Regents exam in a different course (Algebra I, Geometry, Algebra II); or - Additional science Regents exam in a different course (Living Environment, Earth Science, Chemistry, Physics); or - Additional social studies Regents exam in a different course (Global History, Geography, U.S. History & Government); or - Pass a Department approved CTE Pathway Assessment, following successful completion of an approved CTE program; or - o Pass a Department approved Pathway Assessment in the Arts.